storyfeet/dugi_bialan/content/grammar.md

 * la : while / because / junction / context
 * esi : if

--- mi wei giawin la, vin o gein uwein
+-- bei wei yawin la, vin o gein uwein
 .. since I'm going, you can stay

--- mi wei giawin esi, vin o gein uwein
+-- bei wei yawin esi, vin o gein uwein
 ..
 If I go, you can stay.

--- mi li beni giawin la, vin wei gein uwein
+-- bei li beni yawin la, vin wei gein uwein
-.. after i go, you can stay
+.. after I go, you can stay

 The first clause can be something as simple as a "dis"

--- dis la, mi wei giawin
+-- dis la, bei wei yawin
 .. when this happens this I'm going